16 Secondary features

 Modified

 Secondary soil features are bodies formed within the soil through pedogenic (natural soil-forming) processes.
 They contain a higher amount of a particular substance (or association of substances) and thus contrast with the surrounding material.
-Many of these features create barriers to water movement or alter chemistry in a way that affects both soil biota and plant root growth.
+Many of these features create barriers to water movement or alter chemistry in a way that affects soil organisms and plant root growth.

 16.1 Concentrations